mlr77/mlr77.github.io/essays/latecode.md

 ### Step 1.
 Take a look at the module and check out the readings.

 I love to read, and also the estimated "read time" is listed which makes it easy to manage my time.
-One of my favorite apps to read from, Medium (https://medium.com/), also has this great feature.
+One of my favorite apps to read from, <a href="https://medium.com/">Medium</a>, also has this great feature.
 A quick scan indicated the reading should only take about 30 minutes.
 Great.
 Unfortunately, all but one of the readings turned out to be videos.
 The actual reading material was a link to an e-book on Github.
 No, thank you.
 In all fairness, there were little tags describing each reading as either a screencast or reference manual.
 I did watch each of the videos and scanned the reference document just to get an idea if it will be useful in the future.

 ### Step 2.
 Get distracted.